 If you want to taste Tripes à la Neuchâteloise, here are some restaurants in the canton of Neuchâtel where you can find it:

-- Festin Neuchâtelois, an event hosted by different restaurants throughout the canton of Neuchâtel on Saturday, March 13, 2016.
+- Festin Neuchâtelois, an event hosted by different restaurants throughout the canton of Neuchâtel in March.
 It features a feast of local food specialties.